 We anticipate that with such an ability, one can independently function, relying only on his or her sight.
 Such an ability is good enough to read large print in a normal manner, watch TV and recognize faces.
 It is truly intended to enhance these people's lives.

-7. Clinical trials are scheduled to begin in 2015.
+7. Clinical trials have begun in Europe.
 Can you tell us what kind of patients will be recruited for the Phase I clinical trials and where do you anticipate the studies to take place?

 For more info on Nano Retina go to: